 Dry blending is when you lay down each color separately and then blend them with a brush or finger.

-Wet blending is when you add a little bit of water to your colors before blending them.
+Wet blending is when you add water to your colors before blending them.

 The type of paper you’re using will also affect how well your colors blend.
 Watercolor or Mixed media paper will work best for wet blending, while regular drawing or Bristol paper will work best for dry blending.